ravalmihir/research/README.md

 here is my scratch program.
 https://scratch.mit.edu/projects/720954671/editor

-IN my past i did programs in c language but when i starting my coding in python.so, i experienced that is easy the c language
+IN my past i did programs in c language but when i starting my coding in python.so, i experienced that is easy then c language

 At first i took the help from tutors in our campus and also from youtube. it help me to give knowledge of basic python.